ns-tn-time-series-project/time-series-project/README.md

 ### Recomendations:

--
+Recomendations based on product research:

+- Focus any new campaigns on Technology products for the highest ROI with the least effort.

+- Consider scaling back discounts, as they may eat away at profits.

-Recomendations based on customer research
+Recomendations based on customer research:

 - Customers with a "Top Customer" or "High Value Customer" rating are our best customers and would most likely respond well to marketing focused on loyalty programs or early access to new products